-PETER S. MENELL Peter Menell is Koret Professor of Law.
-Reflecting his training in economics and law, Professor Menell's research focuses principally on the role and design of intellectual property law with particular emphasis on the digital technology and content industries.
-His current projects explore the scope of patentable subject matter, copyright protection for application program interfaces, and the interplay of intellectual property and social justice.
-In 2016, he founded Clause 8 Publishing, which seeks to promote the creation and dissemination of educational resources at fair prices. intellectual property computer law entertainment law property law environmental law

-ROBERT P. MERGES Robert Merges is Wilson Sonsini Goodrich & Rosati Professor of Law and chair of the LLM and JSD Program Committee.
+DEIRDRE K. MULLIGAN Peter Menell is Koret Professor of Law and Faculty Director of the Berkeley Judicial Institute.
+Reflecting his training in technology, economics, and law, Professor Menell's research focuses on the role and design of intellectual property law with particular emphasis on the digital technology and content industries.
+His current projects explore the digital revolution, legal protection for computer software, design protection, the scope of patentable subject matter, the interplay of intellectual property and social justice, and judiciary reform.
+In 2016, he founded Clause Publishing, which publishes the leading intellectual property casebooks at a small fraction of the price of traditional casebooks. intellectual property entertainment law technological disruption Robert Merges is Wilson Sonsini Goodrich & Rosati Professor of Law and chair of the LLM and JSD Program Committee.
 He is the author of Justifying Intellectual Property, published by Harvard University Press in 2011.
 A comprehensive statement of mature views on the ethical and economic foundations of IP law, the book reviews foundational philosophical theories of property and contemporary theories about distributive justice and applies them to IP; identifies operational highlevel principles of IP law; and, with all this as background, works through several pressing problems facing IP law today.
-Professor Merges is coauthor of two leading casebooks, on intellectual property and on patent law. patents intellectual property economics technology markets & valuation

-DEIRDRE K. MULLIGAN Deirdre K. Mulligan is an Associate Professor in the School of Information and the School of Law (by courtesy).
+Professor Merges is co-author of two leading casebooks, on intellectual property and on patent law. patents intellectual property economics technology markets & valuation Deirdre K. Mulligan is an Associate Professor in the School Information and the School of Law (by courtesy).
 Her research explores legal and technical means of protecting values such as privacy, freedom of expression, and fairness in emerging technical systems.
-Current projects include theoretical and empirical work exploring the implications of machine learning and Al systems and the development of governance models to protect and advance human values.
+Current projects include theoretical and empirical work exploring the implications of machine learning and AI systems and the development of governance models to protect and advance human values.
 With Kenneth Bamberger, she received the 2016 IAPP Leadership Award for their book, Privacy on the Ground: Driving Corporate Behavior in the United States and Europe (MIT Press 2015).
 With fellow I School Associate Professor Jenna Burrell, Professor Mulligan co-leads the Algorithmic Fairness and Opacity Working Group (AFOG) at Berkeley. privacy cybersecurity technology & governance values in design